-The Certificate II in Equine Studies is the recognised qualification to start working in the equine industry.
-You'll develop a foundation of understanding about the industry and the principles of working with horses, studying topics such as behaviour, care, nutrition, anatomy and physiology.
+The Certificate III in Equine Studies is the recognised qualification to start working in the equine industry.
+In this course, students will develop a foundation of understanding about working with horses, studying topics such as behaviour, care, nutrition, anatomy and physiology.

 Studying during COVID-19 Restrictions